- 2.79K views

-Peru may be best visited all year round due to its unique geographical location.
-However, as with most countries it may do you good to pay attention to the weather, lest your favorite attraction be rendered undone.
+Trips to Peru are feasible all year round due to their unique geographical location.
+However, as with most countries, it may do you good to pay attention to the weather, lest your favorite attraction is rendered undone.
 Around May to October is a dry season in Peru making it a wonderful place to be with the sun being quite abundant.
-Around November and March the rainfall can be felt and noticed with the wettest months being January and February.
-Overall, Peru is the home of the Machu Picchu, the Inca trail and just a melting pot of modern and historic South American culture that cannot be missed.
+Around November and March, the rainfall can be felt and noticed with the wettest months being January and February.
+Overall, Peru is the home of the Machu Picchu, the Inca trail, and just a melting pot of modern and historic South American culture that cannot be missed.

-Between May to September is when the crowds may be more at frenzy due to it being the high season here in Peru.
+Peru in May to September is when the crowds may be more in a frenzy due to it being the high season.
 This season is known for its resplendent sun and dry heat may be the best time to visit Peru.

-The shoulder seasons, between October to November, are also the best time to visit Peru.
-Weather in Peru pleasant during these shoulder months, barring the occasional shower.
-Temperatures are also quite cooler, making for pleasant experiences particularly in the highlands.
+The shoulder seasons, between October to November, are also the best time of the year to visit Peru.
+The weather in Peru is pleasant during these shoulder months, barring the occasional shower.
+Temperatures in Peru are also cooler, making for pleasant experiences, particularly in the highlands.
 This makes it a good time to visit as the tourist numbers are more controllable, making it easier to get accommodation without booking months in advance.

 1. May to September — High season